Group insurance: Role of the master policy holder

+Pricing structure and premiums

 A feature which is common in group insurance is that the premium cost on an individual basis is not individually risk-based.
 Instead it is the same amount for all the insured persons in the group.
 So, for example, in the United States and elsewhere, often all employees of an employer receiving health or life insurance coverage pay the same premium amount for the same coverage regardless of their age or other factors, even though the total group premium will be calculated by reference to the actual (or estimated) age distribution etc. of the group.
 In contrast, under private individual health or life insurance coverage in the U.S. and elsewhere, different insured persons will pay different premium amounts for the same coverage based on their age, location, pre-existing conditions, etc.

 Group policies may be attractive to consumers because the average price per policy is often lower.
 Carriers are interested in gaining customers and will cut prices a bit to take account of their lower costs.